erthium/search-tools/README.md

 # Levenshtein Distance

 A repertoire for Levenshtein Distance calculation functions to be used in other projects.

+Project is still being worked on.

 ## License